How to Build a Construction Safety and Health Program

 Step 7 - Review and Improve

 Safety programs are always a work in progress.
-Make sure to review your program on a regular basic, and keep it current to reflect the hazards employees are facing in the workplace.
+Make sure to review your program on a regular basis, and keep it current to reflect the hazards employees are facing in the workplace.